Rickrolling: Post-peak usage

+2020s resurgence

+Rickrolling saw a significant resurgence online in the 2020s, during the COVID-19 pandemic.
 Replying to a Reddit post by Astley in June 2020, a user, u/theMalleableDuck, claimed to have met Astley backstage when they were 12 years old, but instead posted a link to the song.
 Astley replied with a clapping emoji, implying that he had been tricked into clicking the link.
-The thread became the most upvoted post of 2020 on Reddit.

-A 4K remaster of the "Never Gonna Give You Up" music video was uploaded in early 2021; some commenters on Twitter criticised it as being poorly edited.
-The Pokémon Company announced 1 July 2021 as "Bidoof Day"—celebrating a Pokémon character associated with memes—which turned out to be a rickroll using a parody of "Never Gonna Give You Up".
-That July, the YouTube video for "Never Gonna Give You Up" reached 1 billion views, becoming the fourth 1980s song to do so; this had included 2.3 million views on the preceding April Fools' Day.
+The thread became Reddit's most upvoted post of 2020.
+In July 2021, the YouTube video for "Never Gonna Give You Up" reached 1 billion views, becoming the fourth 1980s song to do so; this had included 2.3 million views on the preceding April Fools' Day.
 Astley responded in a Twitter video, "That is mind-blowing.
 The world is a wonderful and beautiful place, and I am very lucky."
 He also celebrated the event by selling signed copies of the song on vinyl, which quickly sold out.

-In April 2021, a group of high schoolers led by Minh "WhiteHoodHacker" Duong conducted a senior prank in which they hacked into every screen in School District 214, Illinois, to play a rickroll.
-In the tenth episode of the second season of Ted Lasso, "No Weddings and a Funeral", the character Deborah prepares to give a eulogy but instead leads the attendees in singing "Never Gonna Give You Up", rickrolling them.
-Activist Greta Thunberg performed a rickroll during an October 2021 climate-action speech at the Climate Live concert in Stockholm in which she said, "We're no strangers to love", before being joined by another activist and singing the song and dancing to it; Astley tweeted his thanks.
-Drone art company Sky Elements and marketer Jared Guynes performed a prank for April Fools' Day 2022 in which they arranged drones into a QR code over the city of Dallas.
+In a 2021 episode of the sitcom Ted Lasso, "No Weddings and a Funeral", the character Rebecca prepares to give a eulogy but instead leads the attendees in singing "Never Gonna Give You Up", rickrolling them.
+Activist Greta Thunberg performed a rickroll during an October 2021 climate-action speech at the Climate Live concert in Stockholm, in which she said, "We're no strangers to love", before being joined by another activist in singing and dancing to the song; Astley tweeted that the video was "fantastic".
 Astley recreated the original video clip in a 2022 advertisement for the California State Automobile Association.
-Advertisements for the agency included QR codes to this clip to rickroll the viewers.
+Physical advertisements for the agency included QR codes to this video to rickroll the viewers.

-In February 2025, in response to public demands for the release of files related to the investigation of Jeffrey Epstein, the Twitter account of Republicans on the House Judiciary Committee posted "#BREAKING: EPSTEIN FILES RELEASED" with a rickroll link.
+In February 2025, in response to demands for the release of files related to the criminal investigation of Jeffrey Epstein, the Twitter account of Republicans on the House Judiciary Committee posted "#BREAKING: EPSTEIN FILES RELEASED" with a rickroll link.
 This post received a negative response from users, many of whom considered it inappropriate to joke about the subject, including Republican politician Anna Paulina Luna and right-wing activist Laura Loomer.
 The post was then deleted.

+In the final Class 12 mathematics exam of India's Central Board of Secondary Education held in March 2026, the QR code on the front of some students' question papers linked to a rickroll, while others simply got the letter A, leading to claims that the paper was tampered or leaked.
+The examination board clarified that the papers were not compromised and that it would ensure that this would not happen again.